SpEZiiL/makefile-template/README.md

 **cleaning object files, targets & tests:**

 * `clean` (executable & library)
-  Removes all object files and the executable or the libraries
+  Removes all object files, the executable or the libraries and all tests
 * `clean/objects` (executable & library)
-  Removes the `BIN` directory with all object files in it
+  Removes the object files in the `BIN` directory and `BIN` or any subdirectories if they became empty
 * `clean/objects/shared` (library)
   Removes the shared object files in the `BIN` directory and `BIN` or any subdirectories if they became empty